Welcome to this new page which will include some stories of journeys…

 which brought me to Indonesia from the Antarctic across the South Pacific back in 1989.

-Plan to write more on that wonderful journey sometime soon.. so check back!
+Plan to write more on that wonderful journey sometime.. so check back!

 Click below for more: